I Can't Even Touch You

-"I Can't Even Touch You" is a song by the British singer-songwriter Steve Harley, which was released in 1982 as a non-album single under his band's name Steve Harley & Cockney Rebel.
+"I Can't Even Touch You" is a song by the English singer-songwriter Steve Harley, released under his band's name Steve Harley & Cockney Rebel by Chrysalis as a non-album single on 12 March 1982.
 The song was written by Harley and produced by Midge Ure.

 Background

+After the poor commercial performance of his 1979 album The Candidate, Harley was dropped by EMI Records, leaving him without a record deal.
+By late 1980, he had started writing new material again and was hoping to sign a new record contract and record a new album.
+He told the Shropshire Star in August 1981, "I've written some strong new songs.
+I just felt I didn't have anything I wanted to say for myself, [but] now I'm really keen to sign a new record deal."
+The recording and release of "I Can't Even Touch You" came to fruition after Harley met Chris Wright, the founder and chairman of Chrysalis Records, during a visit to the Sandown Park Racecourse in 1981.
+As a result of their conversation there, Harley sent Wright the song's demo recording and, showing interest in the song, Wright subsequently signed Harley under a one-year contract, with options, to Chrysalis.

-"I Can't Even Touch You" was Harley's first release of new material since his 1979 album The Candidate.
-The song was first introduced live during Steve Harley and Cockney Rebel's 1981 Christmas tour, where Harley also featured two other new tracks, "Don't Shoot, Till You See The Whites Of Their Eyes" (a.k.a.
+Prior to the recording sessions for "I Can't Even Touch You", Steve Harley and Cockney Rebel embarked on a ten date UK tour in December 1981, where the song was first introduced to an audience, alongside two other new tracks: "Don't Shoot, Till You See The Whites Of Their Eyes" (a.k.a.
 "The Race Game") and "Not From Her World" (a cover of a 4 Out of 5 Doctors song).
-The recording and subsequent release of "I Can't Even Touch You" as a single came to fruition after Harley made a deal with Chris Wright, the founder and chairman of Chrysalis Records.
-The pair had met at the Sandown Park Racecourse, and as a result of a conversation there, Harley sent Wright the song's demo recording.
-Showing interest in the song, Wright then suggested that Midge Ure produce it.
+The NME announced in November 1981 that Harley and his band would be "record[ing] the new single right after these dates with Midge Ure producing, for release in the New Year".

-The song was soon recorded with Ure in the producer's chair.
-In the studio, Alan Darby, Cockney Rebel's guitarist of the time, laid down the original eight-to-the-bar chugging rhythm part of the track.
-Ure thought Darby's contribution was slightly off-beat at times and therefore re-did the part himself.
-Darby played the lead guitar parts on the track.
-The piano and keyboards on the song were performed by Andy Qunta, later of Icehouse fame, who joined Steve Harley and Cockney Rebel in late 1981.
+Wright suggested that Ure should produce the track.
+Ure told the Evening Standard in 1982, "I've always been a fan of Steve's so I was really glad when he asked me to work with him.
+I think it was quite difficult for him because he's quite a man for speaking his mind.
+But he was very good at holding back at making too many suggestions in the studio."
+Alan Darby, Cockney Rebel's guitarist of the time, played the lead guitar parts on the track.
+He also laid down the original eight-to-the-bar chugging rhythm part, but Ure thought his contribution was slightly off-beat at times and therefore re-did the part himself.
+Some of the keyboards on the song were performed by Andy Qunta, later of Icehouse fame, who joined Steve Harley and Cockney Rebel in late 1981.